Table of Contents

 Numerous minor kinds of reiki necessitate a practitioner's knowledge of Usui Reiki techniques.
 Healing Practice, Mystic Order, Personal Development, and Spiritual Discipline are the four aspects of the approach.

 This type of Reiki is the foundation for all forms of energy healing.
 Western Reiki, also known as Usui, was developed in Japan by Mikao Usui over a century ago.
-Usui took use of the benefits of energy healing by incorporating it into a treatment for a variety of ailments.
-This subsequently made its way to the Western world, where it has continued to flourish.
+Usui took advantage of the benefits of energy healing by incorporating it into a treatment for various ailments.
+This subsequently made its way to the Western world, where it flourished.

 The practitioner of Usui Reiki brings the client's emotions and sentiments to the surface.
 Allowing this to happen allows for proper physical healing to occur.
-It is a non-invasive treatment that does not require the use of needles to interact with the client.
+It is a non-invasive treatment that does not require using needles to interact with the client.

 While Usui Reiki is the most well-known, this style of Reiki treatment is a close second in terms of popularity.
 Eastern Reiki, also known as Jikiden Reiki, is a more advanced version of Usui Reiki.
 This treatment has a century of history in Japan, where several practitioners developed it.
 Jikiden Reiki was created by enabling different people to test and experiment with the Usui version.